pschaus/book_lepl1402/source/part2.rst

 Edge coverage
 -------------

 While 100% node coverage is an important goal in testing, it does not necessarily mean that a program  contains no bugs.
-Consider the following faulty implementation of the the :code:`min()` function:
+Consider the following faulty implementation of the the :code:`min()` method:

 ..  code-block:: java